CyberNomadX/powershell-reference/README.md

 ## 🧠 Why?

 This repo started as my personal reference while working in IT, but I’ve made it public in case it helps someone else.
-If you find it useful or want to improve it — fork away or submit a PR.
+If you find it useful or want to improve it, fork away or submit a PR.

 ---